David Jones (Clwyd West MP): Blog

 In 2014, Jones was accused by fellow MP Guto Bebb of being co-author of the blog "Thoughts of Oscar".
 Jones denied having anything to do with the blog, for which local newsagent Nigel Roberts claimed full responsibility.
 Richie Windmill, the leader of the "Victims of Oscar" action group, was arrested in October 2015, along with his wife, on suspicion of harassment, but were released without charge.
-They claimed the arrest was an act of revenge for exposing David Jones as a major contributor to the blog and accused him of using his masonic connections to arrange their arrests.
+They claimed the arrest was an act of revenge for exposing David Jones as a major contributor to the blog and accused him of using his Masonic connections to arrange their arrests.

+Defection to Reform UK

+In 2025 Jones resigned from the Conservatives and joined Reform UK.
+In a statement, Jones said that he had become disillusioned with the Conservatives, feeling that only Reform UK was "demonstrating the determination needed to tackle the country's many problems", and that Reform was now the party that best represents his views.
+He added that he has no plans to stand in any elections under the Reform banner in the foreseeable future, but that he would "give the party [his] full support".

 Secretary of State for Wales and Minister for Brexit

 On 4 September 2012, Jones was promoted to Secretary of State for Wales, and he was in consequence appointed to the Privy Council on 10 September.

 Jones stated his top priorities would be to promote economic growth and deliver major infrastructure projects including a new nuclear power station at the Wylfa site on Anglesey, upgrades to rail lines in North Wales and improvements to the M4 motorway and the A55, and exploiting the full economic potential of the Holyhead and Milford Haven Waterway ports.

 Issues with the Welsh Government included a Supreme Court challenge by Her Majesty's Government to legislation passed in the Welsh Assembly about local government byelaws and the Welsh government's objection to a Wales Office consultation on changing the boundaries of assembly constituencies.

-Jones described the Welsh Government's planning guideline Tan 8 as "an atrocity".
+Jones described the Welsh Government's renewable energy planning guideline, Tan 8, as "an atrocity".

 Following Jones leading the Welsh arm of the Vote Leave campaign for the EU referendum, he was appointed as a government Brexit minister in July 2016 under Theresa May.
-In June 2017, after a reshuffle by her, Jones lost his position.
+In June 2017, following a reshuffle by her, Jones lost his position.